cheshire137/gohuedata/README.md

     - `bridge` - optional; name of the Philips Hue bridge whose groups should be returned; case insensitive; if omitted, groups from all bridges will be returned

+- `/api/group`

+    Parameters:

+    - `bridge` - required; name of the Philips Hue bridge associated with the group to be returned; case insensitive
+    - `id` - specify which group to load

 ### Start frontend to view your data

 |Temperature sensors list|Single temperature sensor|